 Ascension Clothing in the UK offer very well priced certified organic cotton t-shirts manufactured solely using renewable green energy generated from wind and solar power in fairly traded factories and printed with environmentally friendly processes.
 They also donate 10% of their gross profits to charity.

-Chandni Chowk in the UK sell handprinted and hand-dyed Indian styled clothing, all of which is sais to be fair-trade and some of which is said to be organic cotton, although no certification is mentioned on their website.
+Chandni Chowk in the UK sell handprinted and hand-dyed Indian styled clothing, all of which is said to be fair-trade and some of which is said to be organic cotton, although no certification is mentioned on their website.

-Namaste Clothing in the UK claims to sell clothes that have been made fairly but it doesn’t appear to be accredited as such by any independant organisation, although it says it is recognised by BAFTS, the British Association for Fair Trade Shops as a fair trade importer.
+Namaste Clothing in the UK claims to sell clothes that have been made fairly but it doesn’t appear to be accredited as such by any independent organisation, although it says it is recognised by BAFTS, the British Association for Fair Trade Shops as a fair trade importer.
 Their products are printed with azo-free dyes and they say that many of their products are made entirely from recycled materials.

 Mossberry Clothing is a UK company that claims to sell only products that are manufactured ethically and have the lowest possible impact on our environment.
 Their current collection includes tops and dresses in block-printed fabrics from Anokhi in India, organic cotton wear from Ideo in France and chic evening dresses from Les Fees de Bengale, and organic cotton children’s clothes from La Queue Du Chat.
 They say that their packaging is recycled, recyclable or biodegradable, that they are Ethical Junction Members and in the Book of Green (whatever that is!).
 They vow to visit their manufacturers every year to ensure their ethical standards are maintained but there is no sign of independent verification or certification on their website.